adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 Without damping, the car's countersteering might overshoot and oscillate left and right when trying to straighten out.
 Damping helps the countersteer force to settle down and prevents it from overcorrecting.

-This is most noticeable when you stop giving steering input during a high-speed turn and let the car try to straighten out on its own.
+This is most noticeable in high-grip cars when you stop giving steering input during a high-speed turn and let the car try to straighten out on its own.

 In general, the stronger you make the car's countersteer tendency with the [Response](#response) and [Max angle](#max-angle) settings, the more damping you'll need.
 You'll also need more damping if the [Use steered wheels](#use-steered-wheels) setting is enabled, as that's naturally less stable.